ninjaaron/replacing-bash-scripting-with-python/README.rst

 Environment Variables, Config files, etc.
 +++++++++++++++++++++++++++++++++++++++++
-Ok, environment variables and config files aren't necessarily only part of a CLI interfaces, but they are part of the user interface in general, so I stuck them here.
+Ok, environment variables and config files aren't necessarily only part of CLI interfaces, but they are part of the user interface in general, so I stuck them here.
 Environment variables are in the ``os.environ`` mapping, so: